 Our Manager relies on analytical models and other data to analyze potential asset acquisition and disposition opportunities and to manage our portfolio.
-These models could cause us to purchase assets that do not meet our expectations or to make asset management decisions that are not in line with our strategy.
+These models are based on assumptions and the results may differ significantly from actual experience.

 Our Manager relies on analytical models and information and data supplied by third parties.
 These models and data may be used to value assets or potential asset acquisitions and dispositions and also in connection with our asset management activities.
 If these models and data prove to be incorrect, misleading or incomplete, any decisions made in reliance thereon could expose us to potential risks.
 In addition, models are only as accurate as the assumptions that go into building the models.
 Our Manager's use of models and data may induce it to purchase certain assets at prices that are too high, sell certain other assets at prices that are too low or miss favorable opportunities altogether.
 Similarly, any hedging activities that are based on faulty models and data may prove to be unsuccessful.